IronOxidizer/dotfiles/README.md

 # dotfiles
-Dotfiles for i3 / sway
+Dotfiles for DWM / DWL